paulohscwb/polyhedra/polyhedron/README.md

 <hr>
 <h4>26.
 Parallelepiped</h4>
 <a href="vr/parallelepiped.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/249A.png" class="foto"></a><img src="ar/249.png" class="qr">
  <br>The parallelepiped is a prism whose faces are all parallelograms.
 The term rhomboid is also sometimes used with meaning parallelepiped.
-The rectangular cuboid (six rectangular faces), cube (six square faces) and the rhombohedron (six rhombus faces) are all specific cases of parallelepiped.
+The rectangular cuboid (six rectangular faces), cube (six square faces) and the rhombohedron (six rhombus faces) are all special cases of parallelepiped.
 <br><br><b>Faces:</b> 6 parallelograms, squares, rectangles or rhombi | <b>Edges:</b> 12 | <b>Vertices:</b> 8. <a href="https://mathworld.wolfram.com/Parallelepiped.html" target="_blank">More...</a>
 <p class="topop"><a href="#p7" class="topo">back to top</a></p>